krzysztofzuraw/blog/src/posts/2017-02-12-pomodoro-timer.md

 const restartTimeBtn = document.querySelector('[data-action="stop"]');
 ```

-Here I just select necessary elements from HTML.
+Here I select necessary elements from HTML.
 I'm using
 `querySelector` to take class and data attributes.
 As I have my
 `startTimeBtn` selected then I add an event listener to it: